glax-collapse/galaxy-commands/README.md

-# galaxy-commands
+# galaxy-commands run cool commands like noclip,fly,ect
-run cool commands like noclip,fly,ect
+DO NOT TAKE ANY CODE WITHOUT CREDIT